Doctor Grades in the NHS – A Simple Guide

 Foundation Year 1/FY1 Doctors (Internship)

 FY1 doctors are in their first year of training after medical school.
-FY1 doctors work in NHS teaching hospitals more often than not, and work toward a structured curriculum with regular assessment.
+FY1 doctors usually work in NHS teaching hospitals, and work toward a structured curriculum with regular assessment.
 The goal for FY1 doctors is full registration with the GMC (General Medical Council).
 Upon completion of their FY1 year, these doctors move on to FY2.
-In years gone by, FY1 doctors went by titles such as pre-registration house office (PRHO).
+All doctors working in the UK must be GMC registered.

 Foundation Year 2

 FY2 doctors have completed their first year at an NHS teaching hospital and are fully registered with the GMC.
 Doctors of this grade were formerly known as senior house offices (SHO).
-FY2 posts remain at NHS teaching hospitals by and large, and upon successful completion doctors in the NHS must then choose to enter speciality training or continue along the core training path.
+FY2 posts remain at NHS teaching hospitals by and large, and upon successful completion doctors in the NHS must then choose to enter specialty training or continue along the core training path.
 Upon finishing FY2, doctors receive a Foundation Programme Certificate of Completion (FPCC).
-Once they have their FPCC they can either enter a specialism or continue on to become a General Practitioner (GP).
+Once they have their FPCC they can either enter a specialism or continue on to become a General Practitioner (GP), or stay at Junior Doctor level.

-CCT and CESR (as well as CESR-CP) are alternative routes that exist specifically for international and overseas doctors.
-They are certificates issued by the GMC for international doctors who have proven experience in their specialism, with the intent being they can then continue their career progression with the NHS as part of a run-through program.
+CCT and CESR (now known as the Portfolio Pathway) are alternative routes that exist specifically for international and overseas doctors.
+They are certificates issued by the GMC for international doctors who have proven experience in their specialism, with the intention of continuing their career progression with the NHS as part of a run-through program.

 CCT stands for Certificate of Completion of Training.
 This is a route for doctors who have completed a GMC-approved training programme associated with their chosen specialty.
-These are accessed via the relevant Royal College, for example, the Royal College of Pathology for Haematology or Microbiology CCTs, whereas a Women’s Health doctor would seek theirs from the Royal College of Obstetrics and Gynaecologists.
+These are accessed via the relevant Royal College, for example, the Royal College of Pathology for Haematology or Microbiology CCTs, whereas a doctor specialising in Obstetrics and Gynaecology would seek theirs from the Royal College of Obstetrics and Gynaecologists.

-CESR, or the Certificate of Eligibility for Specialist Registration, is a little more complex.
+The Portfolio Pathway is a little more complex.
 It’s for doctors whose experience doesn’t include GMC-approved specialty training from a Royal College, and who have trained outside of the UK, Switzerland, or the EEA.
-CESRs are obtained via direct application to the GMC.
-CESR certification requires proof that your relevant knowledge and experience equate to a CCT.
-The CESR route can seem a little complex from the outside, so we’ve put together a dedicated CESR guide for international doctors.
+Find out more about the Portfolio Pathway here.

 Specialty Registrar

 Specialty Registrar (StR) is the working title held by doctors in their ST training programme.
-Not to be confused with SAS doctors and specialty doctors (we cover SAS doctors and specialists a little later on in this article).
-More experienced doctors may also remember the term Specialist Registrar/SpR, which was in use until 2007.
+Not to be confused with SAS doctors and specialty doctors.

 ST1/CT1 (Specialty Training/Core Training)